How to reset air conditioning error codes

 - Delayed fan start on heating

-Unfortunately, if this break down happens on the weekend, usually no immediate response from an air conditioning installer will take place as weekend trading hours don’t apply.
-Instead, you could try resetting your isolator switch on your outdoor unit.
+Unfortunately, if this breakdown happens on the weekend, usually no immediate response from an air conditioning installer will take place as weekend trading hours don’t apply.
+Instead, we highly recommend you perform a Master Reset on your system.

-- Go to where the outdoor unit is.
+- Go to where the outdoor air conditioning unit is.

 - Turn the switch off and leave it off for an hour.